polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 frontend Angular dashboard website.
 This component allows you to play with Hyperlambda in _"immediate mode"_, allowing you to experiment with it, execute it immediately from your browser, using a rich code editor, providing syntax highlighting, autocomplete on slots, and allows you to save your snippets for later on your server.
-If you do this, then click the _"information button"_ in the component to learn the basic shortcuts, and access help in general.
 Below is a screenshot of the _"Evaluator"_ component to give you an idea of what you might expect.

 ![Hyperlambda Evaluator](https://servergardens.files.wordpress.com/2020/05/evaluator.png)